seancdavis/seancdavis-com/www/src/blog/posts/2015-07-22-remove-html-extension-and-trailing-slash-in-nginx-config.md

 ---
 title: Remove HTML Extension And Trailing Slash In Nginx Config
-description: "When you have a static site, sometimes you want to get rid of the HTML extensions and those pesky trailing slashes.
-Here's how I've done it."
+description: When you have a static site, sometimes you want to get rid of the HTML extensions and those pesky trailing slashes.
+Here's how I've done it.
 tags:
   - nginx
+image: /blog/default/default-green-02.png
 ---

 Static websites are back in gaining popularity, even in these days where everything can be driven by a database.
 With tools like [Middleman](https://middlemanapp.com/) and [Jekyll](http://jekyllrb.com/), web developers have the ability to build fairly complex sites and render them as individual, static files.